 Can I prepare the Financial Agreement myself?

 No. You cannot prepare a binding and legally enforceable Financial Agreement yourself.
-If you try to, it will not be worth the paper it is written on.

 Why?
 For a Financial Agreement to be binding and enforceable, it is a legal requirement that people entering into these agreements receive independent legal advice from qualified solicitors before signing them.